mhmirza/DataMining/README.md

 # Assignments

-To view the data, code and response file for each, please click on the hyperlinks below.
+To view the data, code and output files for each, please click on the hyperlinks for folders below.

-I. [Time Dummies, Fixed Effects & First-Differences]
+I.

+[Assignment I]

 II.

-[Propensity Score Matching]
+[Assignment II]

+III.

+[Assignment III]

+IV.

+[Assignment IV]

+v.

+[Midterm Project]

 # Final Project

-**Brief Description:** Using data from a [Qualtrics](https://www.qualtrics.com/) survey executed by our team in Pittsburgh, the paper explores the causal effect of including scooter rides as part of the university transportation fee on weekly scooter usage.
-The causal inference in this scenario is established due to the elimination of selection bias, which was achieved through random assignment of experimental subjects to the treatment and control group.
-Moreover, the analysis extends to explore heterogeneity in the average causal effect across groups within the sample using key barriers of distance, safety and income as moderators.
-The project consisted of the following parts: Experiment Design & Causal Question of Interest; Survey Design & Execution; Data & Analysis and Recommendations.
+**Brief Description:** XYZ...
 To view details, please click on the hyperlinks below:

 * [Survey data]
 * [R Code]